mpoquet/mpoquet.github.io/src/blog/2022-12-printf-message-loss/index.rst

 - All processes (the initial process and the 10 sub processes) should issue an ``exit`` syscall to end their execution.

 To check whether ``program`` has the same behavior as the one we just described, we can create a new tiny software that exactly issues these syscalls, then check if the execution of ``tiny`` and ``program`` are similar.
-To make sure ``tiny`` is not bundled with any magical code at loading or exiting time, let us write it without C library.
+To make sure that ``tiny`` is not bundled with any magical code at loading or exiting time, let us write it without C library.
 System calls are actually quite simple to do in x86-64 assembly so let us write ``tiny`` in assembly 🙂.
 Various resources can be useful to do this, such as section A.2 "AMD64 Linux Kernel Conventions" of `System V ABI AMD64 Architecture Processor Supplement`_, or a `list of linux syscalls for x86-64 with their codes and parameters`_.